 Appropriately Uses Anti-Psychotic Medication

-This datapoint is a measure of the percent of long-term care patients who were prescribed antipsychotic medication.
-Excessive reliance on these medications may mean that a facility is using these drugs to control patient behavior in situations where such drugs are not medically indicated.
-Nevertheless, some facilities need to rely on these drugs due to having more residents with cognitive disorders.
+This metric measures the percent of long-term stay patients which are given antipsychotic drugs.
+High levels of antipsychotic drug use may mean a facility is using these drugs to subdue residents in scenarios where such medications are not medically indicated.
+Nevertheless, some nursing homes may need to rely on these medications due to an increased number of patients with cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This datapoint measures the percent of long-term patients which were given antianxiety medication.
-These drugs are generally given to residents suffering from depression and anxiety.
+This datapoint measures the percent of long-term residents who were administered antianxiety drugs.
+These drugs are typically used to treat residents suffering from depression and anxiety.

 Managing Depression Among Residents